MAIF/otoroshi/manual/src/main/paradox/entities/auth-modules.md

 the expected value support some syntax tricks like

+* `Not(value)` on a string to check if the current value does not equals another value
 * `Regex(regex)` on a string to check if the current value matches the regex
 * `RegexNot(regex)` on a string to check if the current value does not matches the regex
 * `Wildcard(*value*)` on a string to check if the current value matches the value with wildcards